Information of interest to British nationals, starting with January 1st2021

 BRITISH NATIONALS – LONG-STAY VISA REQUIREMENT (MARKED D):

-Starting January 1 st 2021, British nationals are required to obtain a Romanian long-stay visa (marked D), when they intend to remain in Romania for stays of more than 90 days throughout any 180-day period that precedes each day of stay.
+Starting January 1 st 2021, British nationals, holders of simple passports, are required to obtain a Romanian long-stay visa (marked D), when they intend to remain in Romania for stays of more than 90 days throughout any 180-day period that precedes each day of stay.
 These rules are not applicable to British nationals who are beneficiaries of the Withdrawal Agreement (who already are in Romania on December 31st 2020 and continue to reside in Romania after January 1st 2021).

 Obtaining a D-type visa allows holders to apply for the extension of their temporary authorised stay, after having entered Romania.
 The extension of the right of stay is materialised through the issuance of a residence permit.
 It is recommended that the residence permit be applied for throughout the first 30 days after the date of entry into Romania.
 Details related to the extension of stay can be obtained from the Inspectorate General for Immigration of the Ministry of Interior - http://igi.mai.gov.ro/en.